Jhelum: Transport and tourism

 Lehri Nature Park is located 10 kilometers away from G. T. Road between Jhelum and Islamabad.
 It is 30 kilometers from Jhelum and 90 kilometers from Islamabad, in the hilly Pothohar region.

-The Mangla Dam is located on the Jhelum River about 30 km from Jhelum, and is the twelfth largest dam in the world.
+The Mangla Dam is located on the Jhelum River about 30 km from Jhelum, and is the sixth largest dam in the world.
 It was constructed in 1967 across the Jhelum River.
-There is the Mangla View Resort that is the first planned resort development in Pakistan to offer residences, villas, townhouses, hotels, serviced apartments, and retail outlets.
-The resort is located on a 340-acre (1.4 km2) site on the Mangla Dam area.

 Rasul Barrage is located on the Jhelum River about 30 km downstream from Jhelum.
 Two major water canals originate at the Rasul barrage: the Rasul-Qadirabad link canal, which is also called the Lower-Jhelum link canal, and the Rasul-Shahpur branch canal.
 The area around the Rasul barrage lake is also a picnic spot.